-The extension is a raised timber frame construction with a ventilated floor.
+The extension is a raised timber frame construction with a ventilated floor and monopitch roof at a diagonal over a non-symmetric floor plan.
+The roof rafters are resting on two glulam beams which are set in line with the rising plane – an engineering & construction quest!!!
 All materials are natural – wood, woodfibre board & sheep wool insulation and timber cladding.
 The raised floor level lent itself to a ventilated & insulated floor construction keeping the materials – walls/floor & ceiling the same and also proving to be the most cost-effective.
 The whole construction will be airtight and breathable top, sides & bottom.
 This should prove to be a space of well-being and comfort.
-We will soon see!
+We will soon see.

 Concept for cottage refurbishment & extension